dessibelle/any-hostname/readme.txt

 == Description ==

 Any Hostname alters all WordPress-generated URLs according to the servers current hostname, so that they will always correspond to the actual hostname as entered by the user, as opposed to always using the URL specified in the WordPress options.
-The plugin is ideal for making a site available across multiple domains.
+The plugin is ideal for making a site available across multiple domains or running local development servers.

 == Installation ==